 Santoku

-The Santoku is an all-purpose knife with a round tip.
-The blade is shorter and thinner, making it perfect for home cooking.
-Santoku literally means “three virtues,” and can be used for meat, fish, and vegetables.
+The santoku is an all-purpose knife with a rounded tip and a shorter, thinner blade than a gyuto — easy to control, which makes it a favorite for home cooks.
+"Santoku" means "three virtues," referring to its use on meat, fish, and vegetables.
 View our selection of Santoku knives.

 Kiritsuke Chef Knife

-The Kiritsuke is a hybrid chef knife with a long flat edge and a pointed tip that combines the functions of a Yanagi and Usuba.
-It’s ideal for slicing fish, vegetables, and boneless proteins with precision.
-The unique sword-like tip adds both style and functionality.
+The kiritsuke is a hybrid blade with a long flat edge and a pointed, sword-like tip that borrows from both the yanagi and the usuba.
+It's suited to slicing fish, vegetables, and boneless proteins with precision, and its distinctive tip gives it good control for detail work.
 View our selection of Kiritsuke knives.

 Bunka Chef Knife

-The Bunka is a versatile Japanese knife known for its angular “reverse tanto” tip, which is excellent for precision tasks like fine slicing and detailed prep work.
-Its wide blade also makes it a great choice for scooping and transferring ingredients.
+The bunka is a versatile knife known for its angular "reverse tanto" tip, which suits precision tasks like fine slicing and detailed prep.
+Its wide blade also makes it useful for scooping and transferring ingredients.
 View our selection of Bunka knives.

 Vegetable Knives

-Designed specifically for chopping, slicing, and dicing vegetables, these knives offer clean, straight cuts and maximum control.
-Explore Nakiri and Usuba styles for your vegetable prep.
+Built for chopping, slicing, and dicing vegetables with clean, straight cuts.
+Nakiri and usuba styles cover most vegetable prep.

 Nakiri

-The Nakiri is a traditional Japanese vegetable knife with a flat edge that’s ideal for clean, straight cuts.
-Its tall blade makes it easy to scoop up ingredients and provides excellent knuckle clearance.
-Designed specifically for chopping, dicing, and slicing vegetables, the Nakiri is a favorite among home cooks and professionals alike for plant-based prep.
+The nakiri is a double-beveled vegetable knife with a flat edge built for clean, straight cuts.
+Its tall blade gives good knuckle clearance and makes it easy to scoop ingredients off the board — a favorite for anyone doing a lot of vegetable prep.
 View our selection of Nakiri knives.

 Usuba Kama-gata